Why a PolyHalt Salt Free Ion Bond Water Softener Makes Sense in Nevada

 Search the term “salt free water softener” and you will find many different choices based upon different technologies.
 Salt free water softener technologies include chemical and physical processes.
 Chemical salt free softeners add a chemical to soften water.
 Physical salt free softeners use an electrical or magnetic force, nucleation assisted crystallization and membrane separation to soften water.
 It is easy to be confused as it seems all claim to be the best, number one or bestselling softener.

-Ion exchange softeners have been around for decades and are the most common softener.
+Ion exchange softeners have been the most common type of water softener for decades.
 You know the style; they are large, use salt, require power and need a waste drain.
 Basically, ion exchange works by exchanging hard water minerals for salt.
 Hard water minerals are removed and replaced with an equivalent amount of salt.
 To clarify, this is why it is called ion exchange.
 Compared to salt free softeners they are complicated, expensive, larger, loud and even outlawed in entire jurisdictions.
-Also, required maintenance for ion exchange softeners is higher and more expensive than most salt free alternatives.
+Furthermore required maintenance for ion exchange softeners is higher and more expensive than most salt free alternatives.

-Let’s discuss one customer’s true life experience of a couple I met in Mazatlan Mexico.
+Let's discuss one customer's true life experience of a couple I met in Mazatlan Mexico.
 Debbie, who owns a home in the city of Las Vegas tells her story like this; Her husband Frank finally got to purchase the pickup truck of his dreams, a full size diesel.
-When they got it home it would not fit in their garage unless they removed their water softener which was removed after much discussion.
-It was decided they could do without their water softener to keep Frank’s brand new $80,000 pickup truck indoor and protected from the intense Las Vegas sun.
-That’s when hard water problems began to show their ugly head, they had underestimated the problems hard water causes.
+When they got it home it would not fit in their garage unless they removed their salt based water softener which was removed after much discussion.
+It was decided they could do without their water softener to keep Frank's brand new $80,000 pickup truck indoor and protected from the intense Las Vegas sun.
+That's when hard water problems began to show their ugly head, they had underestimated the impact removing their softener and dealing with resulting hard water would have.
 They learned first hand how much better life was when they had a softener.

 Softening without salt using PolyHalt® ion bond technology

 We like ion bond water softening with PolyHalt®.
 PolyHalt® Ion bond softeners work different than ion exchange, they do not remove hard water minerals during the softening process but change the potential behaviors of hardness minerals.
-They by introducing a very small amount of PolyHalt into hard water.
+They soften by introducing a very small amount of PolyHalt® into hard water.
 Hard minerals and PolyHalt® bond to form a new and very stable complex.
 Bonded minerals remain in the water safe for consumption and using everywhere throughout your home.
 Simply stated, the complex formed during ion bond softening prevents hard water minerals from behaving hard.
 In short, the result is soft water, it’s really that simple, no salt or waste water down the drain.
-Click Here to learn more about PolyHalt softeners.

 Why does a salt free water softener makes sense in Nevada?